cobuildlab/cobuildlab-web/src/pages/blog/minimum-viable-product.md

 This post is not only about what is an MVP.
 What we want with this article it shows you the process you have to follow in the construction of your MVP.

-<title-2>But first, let us explain what is an MVP and its main characteristics</title-2>ts main characteristics</title-2>
+<title-2>But first, let us explain what is an MVP and its main characteristics</title-2>

 An MVP better known as a Minimum Viable Product, it is the first and light version of your product, maybe an app or software.
 But this version should be completely functional, and also, it should have some projections to later versions.